BioIcons

 You can view and use this Completed Graphic under a CC-BY license (that applies to the Open Access article containing this Completed Graphic), as long as you have permission from the author.
 If the author grants permission (or has already granted permission), you can modify and use the graphic for personal purposes with a Free BioRender account, but NOT for commercial or publishing purposes.
 If you want to publish the graphic without any modifications, you must cite the original author after you get their permission.
 For publishing with modifications, you’ll need a paid BioRender plan and you must follow the relevant license terms that apply to your plan.

 This statement is unclear and legally problematic for several reasons that any lawyer or person even slightly familiar with the Creative Commons family of licenses can easily recognize.
-The following summary why this statement is legally invalid was largely written by ChatGPT showing that even non-humans can easily understand this statement is invalid.

 1. Contradiction with the CC-BY License: